About Limited

-• An LLP does not have directors, shareholders or guarantors; instead it has members, who are more commonly referred to as 'partners'.
-There must be at least 2 members to register an LLP, but there is no upper limit to the number of members permitted.
+• An LLP does not have directors, shareholders or guarantors.
+Instead it has members, who are more commonly referred to as 'partners'.
+There must be at least 2 members to register an LLP.

-• LLPs are governed by the Limited Liability Partnership Act 2000 and The Limited Liability Partnerships (Application of Companies Act 2006) Regulations 2009, rather than the Companies Act 2006.
+• LLPs are governed by the Limited Liability Partnerships Act 2000 and The Limited Liability Partnerships (Application of Companies Act 2006) Regulations 2009.

 • LLPs are taxed as partnerships, meaning they are not liable for Corporation Tax but each member is personally responsible for paying Income Tax and National Insurance on their individual profit.